xmartlabs/xmartlabs.github.io/_posts/2016-03-07-networking-with-rxswift.md

 ## Conclusions

-Alamofire is the best networking library available for Swift, but this doesn't mean that a new one and better appear in the future.
-Because we encapsulated all accesses to Alamofire in our `NetworkManager` class, replacing Alamofire with other networking library wouldn't be a hard task.
-We also have to replace the returning values for our `NetworkRouteType` implementations.
+Alamofire is the best networking library available for Swift, but this doesn't mean that a new one and better could appear in the future.
+Because we encapsulated all accesses to Alamofire in our `NetworkManager` and in our NetworkRouteType types, replacing Alamofire with other networking library wouldn't be a hard task.

 By using RxSwift we found an easy way to combine functions and compose differences services in order to get a final result.
-Also, with its methods `doOn`, `doOnError`, `doOnNext` it helps us to add common behaviors to all networking calls.
+Also, its functions `doOn`, `doOnError`, `doOnNext` help us to add common behaviors to all networking calls.

 We have defined a common error handler for all the networking calls.
 There we can do simple tasks like logging errors and more sophisticated tasks like refreshing the authentication token and retrying the failed request for 401 errors.
 Additionally, we are available to define a global function called on each success request.

-We moved all the code associated to parsing the services response from JSON to Swift objects in generic helper functions thanks to Argo.
+We moved all the code associated to parsing the services response from JSON to Swift objects in generic helper functions by using Argo.
 This code is not repeated any more on each service call.

 At the end, the code related to networking is simpler and easier to understand.
-Our project is now more maintainable.
+Our project is now much more maintainable.